The Broken Ray Transform On The Square

-\begin{lemma}A regular broken ray starting from $E$ contains at most two corner points, and if it has two, then the first one is its starting point.\end{lemma} \begin{proof}Suppose we have a broken ray $\gamma_{x_{0},\theta_{0}}$ with two distinct corner points.
+The following simple lemma is useful in that it significantly limits the number of cases to consider of broken rays with corner points. \begin{lemma}A regular broken ray starting from $E$ contains at most two corner points, and if it has two, then the first one is its starting point.\end{lemma} \begin{proof}Suppose we have a broken ray $\gamma_{x_{0},\theta_{0}}$ with two distinct corner points.
 Since reflections from corners return in the opposite direction from the direction of incidence, any broken ray between them will repeat periodically.
-Thus either one of the corner points lies in $E$ or there is a point along the broken ray between them that lies in $E$.
+Thus, either one of the corner points lies in $E$, or there is a point along the broken ray between them that lies in $E$.
 But this implies the broken ray would have terminated before hitting both corners.\end{proof}

-We will use $c \neq x_{0}$ to refer to a corner in the broken ray if it has one, and we will allow for the possibility that $x_{0}$ itself it a corner point.
-However, as previously discussed, $x_{0}$ being a corner point does not present any problem with regard to the smoothness of the integrands involved in the expansion of the localized normal operator (see the discussion following (\ref{eq:normalreflectedterm}) ).
+We will use $c \neq x_{0}$ to refer to a corner in the broken ray if it has one, and we will allow for the possibility that $x_{0}$ itself is a corner point.
+However, as previously discussed, $x_{0}$ being a corner point does not present any problem with regard to the smoothness of the integrands involved in the expansion of the localized normal operator (see the discussion following (\ref{eq:normalreflectedterm})).
 As before, let $K \Subset \Omega$ be the set on which we assume $f$ has support.